clr-li/AttendanceScanner/README.md

 # Attendance Scanner
 This project (in progress) uses QR codes to take attendance and a SQLite database to store data of businesses, attendees, and events.
-It implements Firebase Auth to authenticate users using Google as the identity provider and has custom authorization logic.
+It uses oauth2 through Firebase Auth to authenticate users using Google as the identity provider and has custom authorization logic.
 Braintree is used as the payment gateway for the electronic payment/subscription system.
 URL: https://attendancescannerqr.web.app

 # Source Control and Workflow